Sutta Pitaka

 And that’s how the northern quarter is covered, kept safe and free of peril.

-Bondservants and workers served by a master in these five ways show compassion to them in five ways.
+Bondservants and workers served by a master in these five ways show sympathy to him in five ways.
 They get up first, and go to bed last.
 They don’t steal.
 They do their work well.
 And they promote a good reputation.
-Bondservants and workers served by a master in these five ways show compassion to them in these five ways.
+Bondservants and workers served by a master in these five ways show sympathy to him in these five ways.

 And that’s how the lower quarter is covered, kept safe and free of peril.

-Ascetics and brahmins served by a gentleman in these five ways show compassion to them in five ways.
-They keep them from doing bad.
-They support them in doing good.
-They think of them with kindly thoughts.
-They teach them what they do not know.
-They clarify what they’ve already learned.
+Ascetics and brahmins served by a gentleman in these five ways show sympathy to him in six ways.
+They keep him from doing bad.
+They support him in doing good.
+They think of him with kindly thoughts.
+They teach him what he does not know.
+They clarify what he’s already learned.
 They explain the path to heaven.
-Ascetics and brahmins served by a gentleman in these five ways show compassion to them in these five ways.
+Ascetics and brahmins served by a gentleman in these five ways show sympathy to him in these six ways.

 And that’s how the upper quarter is covered, kept safe and free of peril.”

-56That is what the Buddha said.
+dn:31:33.7The Buddha spoke this matter.
 Then the Holy One, the Teacher, went on to say:

 wives and child the west,